 Caution

-Working with electricity can be extremely dangerous.
-Always disconnect the power to any component you’re testing and carefully follow the manufacturer’s safety recommendations for any testers.
+Always follow local electrical codes.
+Some electrical work requires a licensed electrician.
+Disconnect the power to any component you’re testing and carefully follow the manufacturer’s safety recommendations for any testers.
 If you’re not sure of the proper safety procedures or you don’t understand the wiring you’re working with, call a professional.

 Can I Replace a Ballast on My Own?

-You can change a ballast as a DIY (do-it-yourself) project if you have the technical knowledge and experience with the necessary safety procedures for working with electricity, such has how to turn off the power.
-However, some ballasts can be complicated to wire, so it’s always best to consult a professional electrician if you are not confident of your abilities.
+You can change a ballast as a DIY (do-it-yourself) project if you have the technical knowledge and experience with the necessary safety procedures for working with electricity.
+However, some ballasts can be complicated to wire, so it’s always best to hire a professional electrician if you are not confident of your abilities.